 This section of the new database also covers the later lives of those who survived their period in captivity.
 A number who died while prisoners-of-war are included here as well as on the Tynemouth section of the Northumbria database.

-Unlike the earlier Tynemouth database, records are being added regularly as research is completed for individual casualties and survivors [18th Battalion and P.O.W’s databases].
-The publicly accessible databases are now arranged in sections.
 The Northumbria database search can be refined using the drop-down box at the top right hand corner of the database home page.

 The databases are free to access and all materials in relation to each man are free to download for personal and academic use only.